On the cosmology dependence of the cluster weak-lensing mass bias: Results

 Feedback effects in halos tend to push some of the material from the inner part to larger radii.
 As a result, the halo mass profile changes.
 For our purposes, this has two consequences: i) the mass $M_{200\mathrm{c}}$ decreases by a few percent, and ii) the lensing profile is altered.
 The latter effect is causing a shift in the inferred lensing mass $M_\mathrm{WL}$.
 However, at least for massive halos in the cluster regime, the underlying halo is not disrupted.
 Baryonic feedback effects can thus be modeled as small perturbations around a gravity-only model.
 For the purpose of cluster cosmology, \cite{grandis21} proposed to calibrate the lensing mass bias between the halo mass as measured in a gravity-only simulation and the realistic lensing profile as measured in a hydrodynamical simulation.
 This is achieved by matching halos between gravity-only and full-physics hydrodynamical simulations that are run with identical initial conditions.
 The advantage of this approach is that the halo mass function remains the function calibrated in gravity-only simulations, while the impact of hydrodynamical effects and their uncertainties are folded into the $M_\mathrm{WL}$--$M_\mathrm{halo}$ relation.
 Recent state-of-the-art cluster abundance cosmology analyses of eROSITA, \textit{Planck}, and SPT clusters have adopted that approach \citep{SPT:2024qbr, Ghirardini:2024yni, aymerich25}.

 We now investigate the cosmological impact on the relation between lensing mass in full-physics hydrodynamical simulations and the halo mass in their gravity-only counterpart.
 The results we obtain are very similar to the ones we present in the previous subsection~\ref{subsec:hydro} and in Fig.~\ref{fig:hydro_c-M}.
-We report an inverse-variance weighted mean
+We report an inverse-variance weighted mean bias across all cosmologies

-and an intrinsic standard deviation in $\ln b_\mathrm{WL}$
+and an intrinsic standard deviation in $\langle\ln b_\mathrm{WL}\rangle$

 closely matching the results in Eqs.~\eqref{eq:s^hydro} and \eqref{eq:mean^hydro}.
 We thus conclude that the observations made in the previous subsection~\ref{subsec:hydro}, where we evaluated the bias between the lensing mass and halo mass from hydrodynamical simulations, also applies to the approach we consider here, where we compare the lensing mass from hydrodynamical simulations with the halo mass from gravity-only simulations.